Located in St. Clair County and Advocating for Residents of Southern Illinois

 Real Estate transactions

-Whether you are planning on buying, selling, refinancing, or leasing your home or business property, Scott & Fiello Schwartz, LLC will assist with any of your real estate transaction needs.
+Whether you are planning on buying, selling, refinancing, leasing your home or business property, or have any other property dispute, Scott & Fiello Schwartz, LLC will assist with any of your real estate transaction needs.
 We are agents of Attorneys’ Title Guaranty Fund, Inc. (ATG), and offer competitive fees for title insurance.
 We are licensed in Illinois and available to assist with real estate transactions in St. Clair, Madison, and Monroe Counties.
 Whether you are looking to buy or sell commercial or residential real estate, we are here to help.

 Landlord tenant disputes